Central Pastoral Office for Hispanic Ministries

 - Transforming congregations: The different educational ventures of the CPOHM seek to empower and transform our existing congregations, particularly by helping our ministers to be better pastoral leaders.
 Increased access to training and resources in Spanish will continue to enhance the life of the church.

-VI.
+VII.
 Financial Statements

 CPOHM finances are managed by the OGMP’s Treasury Services and has been positive and has fostered increased understanding of the fiscal position of the CPOHM.
 Year-end 2018 financial statements demonstrate an increase in giving from the local congregation, individual and others.
 The Obra Hispana continues to experience growth relationally and this in turn is reflected financially.
 We continue to invest for future viability of the Obra Hispana and hold funds with both Christian Church Foundation and Church Extension.